StaPH-B/midwest-region/in-progress/outline.md

 Overlapping reads are assembled into contigs, overlapping contigs are assembled in scaffolds, and overlapping scaffolds are assembled into chromosomes.

 There are different types of assembly algorithms that assemblers use to reconstruct genomes.
-These algorithms are not necessary for a basic understanding genome assembly, but you can read more about them [here](https://www.sciencedirect.com/science/article/pii/S0888754310000492).
+Understanding these algorithms is not necessary for an introduction to genome assembly, but you can read more about them in this [wiki article](https://www.sciencedirect.com/science/article/pii/S0888754310000492).

 *De novo* assembly works well for species without a reference genome, as well as species with diverse gene content. *De novo* assembly should be used if you are interested in investigating gene content that is not present in all members of a species.

 ## Genomic Relatedness

-## Methods for Determining Relatedness
+### Methods for Determining Relatedness

 Methods for determining genomic relatedness fall into two major categories:
 1. Standardized